JackDougherty/jack-site/_pages/dataviz/index.md

 ### Week 0
-- Open-book quiz about this syllabus: 4 questions x 0.25 points = 1 bonus point for total score
+- 0 Syllabus quiz due Thurs Sept 9th in class.
+4 questions x 0.25 points = 1 bonus point for total score
 - When taking a Moodle quiz, be sure to “check” each answer, and also click “submit and finish” at the end.

 ### Week 1

+Geocode locations
+Sort and filter data
+Calculate with formulas
+Summarize with pivot tables
+Match columns with VLookup

 ### Week 2